merg13/SE452OOEC/README.md

 Learn Enterprise OO development key concepts by implementing a portion of well understood application such as CampusConnect, D2L, CDM Intranet, or anything that you are well versed with on requirements.

 1. Requirements
-  a.
-For the number of people in your group, select 1 major functionality.
+  - For the number of people in your group, select 1 major functionality.
-    i.
-Refer to rubric for technical functionality requirements
+    - Refer to rubric for technical functionality requirements

 2. Documentation section areas (PowerPoint or Word)
-  a.
-Functionality overview
+  - Functionality overview
-  b.
-Discussion of how your design met the requirements
+  - Discussion of how your design met the requirements
-  c.
-Sequence of major functionality
+  - Sequence of major functionality
-  d.
-Lessons learned
+  - Lessons learned
-  e.
-Decision log and consequence of the decision
+  - Decision log and consequence of the decision

 3. Presentation
-  a.
-5-10 min by different members of the team through out the quarter summarizing
+  - 5-10 min by different members of the team through out the quarter summarizing
-    i. project overview,
+    - project overview,
-    ii. milestone deliverable,
+    - milestone deliverable,
-    iii. demo
+    - demo

 ## Recommended milestones
  <i>Upload project document with reference to github for EACH milestone</i>

-1. Milestone 1: Focus area: Project scope
+### i.
+Milestone 1: Focus area: Project scope

 Deliverable:
 - Document: